Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 }
 ```
 Important things to remember:
-- `options` field is in the format of [vert.x Deployment Options](http://vertx.io/docs/apidocs/io/vertx/core/DeploymentOptions.html) object.
+- `options` field which maps exactly to a [vert.x Deployment Options](http://vertx.io/docs/apidocs/io/vertx/core/DeploymentOptions.html) object.
 It means, that you can specify here deployment options for how many instances of that service should be deployed, etc.
-- Insite `options` you can supply `config` object where you're actualy can provide Knot.x service specific configuration.
-See Knot.x verticle documentation to see what's available on each verticle.
+- Inside `options` you can supply `config` object where you're actualy can provide Knot.x service specific configuration.
+See Knot.x Verticle documentation to see what's available on each Verticle.

 If you start Knot.x with the configuration as above, it will start all services listed in the config, but the KnotxServer will be deployed as:
 - Two instances
 - HTTP Port it listens is 9999

 ### How to configure through JVM properties ?
-In some cases, you might want to provide configuration parameters through JVM properties, e.g. you can have same config used on all environments, but you wanted to specify HTTP port of the server to be different on each host.
+In some cases, you might want to provide configuration parameters through JVM properties, e.g. you can have same config used on all environments,
+but you wanted to specify HTTP port of the server to be different on each host.
 In such case, you can simply provide env specific port as JVM property, e.g.
 ```
 -Dio.knotx.KnotxServer.options.config.httpPort=9999